Komal Nahta

 Komal Nahta (born 30 April 1964) is an Indian film trade analyst.
 Nahta is the publisher of "Film Information" and also a television show host.
 He is an anchor of the trade show ETC Bollywood Business on the Bollywood TV channels ETC and Zee Cinema.
-He is in the advisory board of Cinema Capital and other top companies.
-He is the son of film producer Ramraj Nahta.
+He is in the advisory board of Cinema Capital.
+He is the son of film producer and critic Ramraj Nahta.